 Since 2012 we have:

-- Established 17 digital hubs in Siavonga, Chirundu, Lusaka, Kabwe, Mongu, Kitwe, Chinsali, Chipata, Chilanga, Solwezi, Livingstone, Kasama, Mansa, Choma, Mambwe, Petauke and Lundazi
+- Established 17 digital hubs in Siavonga, Chirundu, Lusaka, Kabwe, Mongu, Kitwe, Chinsali, Chipata, Chilanga, Solwezi, Livingstone, Kasama, Mansa, Choma, Mambwe, Itezhi - Tezhi and Mwembeshi

 - Facilitated and supported the development of global citizens through joint collaborative curriculum project work between schools in Zambia and the UK

-- Trained more than 1000 teachers and school leaders, thereby improving the variety and quality of teaching and learning methodologies and resources
+- Trained more than 1500 teachers and 2000 school leaders, thereby improving the variety and quality of teaching and learning methodologies in classrooms countrywide

 - 160 Zambian schools in active professional partnerships with UK schools.